gicentre/elm-vegalite/docs/changeNotes.md

 ### Additions

-- `dataValues` and `dataObject` for creating nested data values for functions that require a single data value.
+- `daConcat` and `dataObject` for creating nested data values for functions that require a single data value.

 - `TogglePredicate` and associated functions `tpFalse`, `tpExpr`, `tpShiftKey`, `tpCtrlKey` and `tpAltKey` for typesafe toggling of selections.